manaranjanp/UCI-HAR-Dataset/Codebook.md

         }
 ```

-2. **cleanAndMergeDatasets()** reads train and test datasets and also read the activity labels and
+### cleanAndMergeDatasets()

-featurs list.Cleans the datasets and merges the datasets to create one dataset.
-Also, assigns the column names to the final dataset
+This function reads train, test datasets, activity labels and features list.
+Then cleans and merges the datasets to create one final dataset.
+Also assigns the column names in the final dataset.
+Following is the step by step explanation of this function.

 + Reads the following data files required for the project
 ```